darienmt/darienmt.github.io/_posts/2016-03-01-advent-of-code-day-01.markdown

 # Second puzzle

 This time, we need to find the first character on the input making the Santa go to the basement.
 That means going negative.
-There are some examples of the description informing us that the position starts at 1, not at zero like the first index of the input character array:
+There are some examples of the description informing us that the position starts at 1, not at zero as the first index of the input character array:

 - ")" => position 1
 - "()())" => position 5

 This a bit different.
-The sum is not so interesting as the accumulation.
+The sum is not attractive as the accumulation.
 We need to calculate the floor after each step, find the index of the first -1 and add one to map the string index to the position.
 Here is the code:

 {% gist 4057093d702d161b208d %}